LableOrg/java-uniqueid/README.md

 ## Distributed usage with a ZooKeeper quorum

-If you need to generate unique IDs in a distributed environment, automatic coordination of the generator-ID can be handled by the `SynchronizedUniqueIDGenerator` class, which uses [Apache ZooKeeper](http://zookeeper.apache.org/) to synchronize access to a pool of generator IDs.
+If you need to generate unique IDs within a distributed environment, automatic coordination of the generator-ID can be handled by the `SynchronizedUniqueIDGenerator` class, which uses [Apache ZooKeeper](http://zookeeper.apache.org/) to synchronize access to a pool of generator IDs.